jessonfoo/p001/week_1/6_technical_blog/readme.md

 Copy the code from your blog template to a new HTML file called `week1_technical_blog.html` in the `unit1_projects` folder.

 Write a blog post analyzing the 3 sites in terms of user experience and design.
 Add a link to the `index.html` file for your new blog post!
-Don't forget to sync your changes to make them live on your github.io site!
+Don't forget to sync/push your changes to make them live on your github.io site!

 ## Release 3: Reflect
 On your local `phase_0_unit_1` repo, edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
 Commit your changes and save them to GitHub.